Work From Home – Physical & mental challenges

 8. Structure your day like normal

 Routine & structure are crucial to making the quarantine period tolerable.
 The start of that routine is SLEEP!
 Okay, you know to aim for about 8 hours of sleep a day (also there are some brain wave music to help you sleep better), but you should make the snooze button your enemy!
-In what was described as the largest sleep study ever, researchers at Canada’s Western University found that oversleeping can dampen your cognitive function similarly to sleep deprivation.
+Still try to eat, sleep, go for a walk, relax etc. at the same times you usually would if you were at work.

 10. Stay hydrated

 You should always keep a glass or a bottle on your desk, which will act as triggers to remind you to keep on drinking water.
 You may not need 8 glasses a day, but if you can then why not?
 Staying hydrated is beneficial as it: